getgrav/grav-learn/pages/04.plugins/06.plugin-flex/docs.md

 ## Requirements

 Grav 1.7 or later is required.
-For the purpose of this documentation, we will be using the grav+admin installation.
+For the purpose of this documentation, we will be using the grav+admin installation, make sure you have it up and running to follow the steps below.
 See the [installation documentation](/basics/installation) to get it ready.

 ## Create your plugins